vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Vināyakavrata-begin on Phā. śu.
 4; tithi; Ganośa deity; four

 months, on every su.
-4 the performer observes nakta, makes homa with sesame, donates sesame; at end in the 5th month donates a golden image of Ganesa with four copper vessels filled with pāyasa and a 5th one with sesame; freedom from all obstacles; Bhav.
+4 the performer observes nakta, makes homa with sesame, donates sesame; at end in the 5th month donates a golden image of Gaṇeśa with four copper vessels filled with pāyasa and a 5th one with sesame; freedom from all obstacles; Bhav.
 U. 33, 1-13.

 Vināyakasnapana-caturthi—in Bhav.
 U. 32.
 1-30 (reproducing